 There aren’t many circumstances when a male snake would need to interact with another male directly.
 However, they may come into contact if two male snakes want to mate with the same female.

 To compete for a female, two male snakes fight.
 They lift their front halves off of the ground and “wrestle,” wrapping their bodies around each other and trying to bring the other one down.
 Eventually, the weaker snake will be driven away, leaving the stronger male to mate with the female.

 Sometimes, male snakes fight even when there are no females around.
 This sort of fight usually revolves around territory rights.
 The unsuccessful male is forced to leave, and the victorious snake wins the right to hunt prey in the area, and mate with whichever females wander into the territory.

 Not all species of snake engage in male-male combat behavior.
 Garter snakes, for example, clamor over the female in one large “mating ball.”
 Some males may even release female snake pheromones, according to Reed College.
 This fools other males into trying to mate with them, distracting them from the true female.

-How do Snakes Communicate with Predators?
+How Do Snakes Communicate with Animals?

 - Rearing up, spreading out their ribs, or flattening their heads and necks out to make themselves look bigger

 - Rattling their tail: this behavior is not limited to rattlesnakes, as many other snakes also vibrate their tails when threatened